Loading data from Object Storage to a Greenplum® data mart

 -

-If using security groups in your cluster, make sure they are configured correctly and allow connecting to the cluster.
+If using security groups, make sure they are configured correctly and allow connections to your cluster.

 -